Photo by Daniel Kuykendall Location: Moah, UT Pictured: Sun conures "Phoebe" & "Detka"

 Photo by Dave Womach Location: Moab, UT In flight: Sun Conures "Detka" & "Phoebe"

 A guy named Paulie gave the advice of not trying to give your bird pellets until he tastes one he likes but to choose the pellet you want to use and give that and wean your bird onto it - they won’t know others exist if you don’t introduce them.
 My advice with pellets is ALWAYS organic.
-I prefer the ingredients of Feed Your Flock Life Enhancing Organic Parrot Pellets (www.FeedYourFlock.com) to Harrison’s but I believe both are great for your bird.
+Our Organic Life Enhancing Parrot Pellets are the perfect pellets to wean your baby bird onto.
 Always weigh your bird and always look back at your charts.
 That’s one mistake I made was comparing a week’s worth of weights taken instead of all 3 weeks worth I had been taking.
 Really look back to see and you will begin to memorize where your bird should be at and be able to know right away without even looking at your scale.
 It’s always good to chart it and it’s best to take your bird’s weight every day whether it’s a baby bird or adult bird.
 It’s the fastest way to spot illness or the signs that something isn’t right.
-Where to get a scale for your parrot: www.birdtricks.com/store.
-Why to use a scale: http://www.birdtricks.com/blog/why-do-i-have-to-weigh-my-bird/

 Article by Jamieleigh Womach.
 She has been working with parrots and toucans since the age of 17.
 She isn’t homeless but is home less than she prefers to be.
 She travels the world with her husband, daughter, and a flockful of parrots whom she shares the stage with.